AysCeren/kafka_consumer/README.md

 ```

-This 'Annotations', make our class ready to be converted into a table, and the name of the table will be proper to our database.
+These 'Annotations', make our class ready to be converted into a table, and the name of the table will be proper to our database.
 > Id will be unique, that's why we are annoting as '@Id', so in the table it will be a Primary Key.
 'GeneratedValue provide auto-incremented id, so user will not enter an ID, and ID won't be duplicated.
 ```
 @Id //determines the primary key for the contacts table